The Heart of Music House

 We’re so proud of our Gospel Choir for representing Music House so brilliantly and for helping showcase the remarkable talent we’re lucky to support in our community.

-(photos featuring Christella, Zak and Tracy Brabin, Mayor of West Yorkshire ..videos will be available soon)
+(Photos featuring Christella, Zak and Tracy Brabin, Mayor of West Yorkshire ..videos will be available soon)

 Music House Celebrated at Leeds Compassionate City Awards